Keio University

 British Information Hegemony

 This line from Nagasaki to Vladivostok and the line connecting Nagasaki and Shanghai became the information lifeline for Japan.
 Japan had no other means of communicating with the Chinese mainland or Europe.
 This is, of course, something realized later.
-Since wireless communication had not reached the stage of practical use at the time, this became the only line connecting Japan and the world.
+Since wireless technology had not reached the stage of practical use at that time, this became the only line connecting Japan and the world.
 Later, Japan granted exclusive rights to Great Northern Telegraph.
 This became a serious shackle for Japan.
-The Japanese government of the time did not understand this either, but they made a promise not to allow any telegraph lines connecting the Japanese archipelago and the Chinese mainland other than those of Great Northern Telegraph.
+The Japanese government at the time did not understand this either, but they made a promise not to allow any telegraph lines connecting the Japanese archipelago and the Chinese mainland other than those of Great Northern Telegraph.
 Why?
-Because Japan wanted to lay a submarine telegraph line between Busan and Nagasaki in the Korean Peninsula.
+Because Japan wanted to lay a submarine telegraph line connecting Busan and Nagasaki in the Korean Peninsula.

 Early International News

 As an example, in the March 3, 1897 issue of the "Jiji Shinpo," it says, "According to a London telegram sent on the 27th."
 This was a telegram sent from Reuters' London headquarters on February 27, and they specifically noted that.
-It says, "Shanghai, March 1, 2:36 PM, sent by Special Correspondent Matsuo; received March 2, 3:17 AM," meaning Correspondent Matsuo of the "Jiji Shinpo" in Shanghai obtained the February 27 London telegram on March 1, sent it the next day on the 2nd, and it reached the "Jiji Shinpo" in Tokyo on March 2.
+It says, "Shanghai, March 1, 2:36 PM, sent by Special Correspondent Matsuo, received March 2, 3:17 AM," meaning Correspondent Matsuo of the "Jiji Shinpo" in Shanghai obtained the February 27 London telegram on March 1, sent it the next day on the 2nd, and it reached the "Jiji Shinpo" in Tokyo on March 2.
 They specifically wrote such things in the news.
 From today's perspective, one can only say it was slow for news from the 27th to arrive on the 2nd of the following month, but this was the fastest news.

 The "Jiji Shinpo's" Contract with Reuters

 Until then, there had been no competition regarding international reporting among Japanese newspaper companies.
 Since Reuters monopolized the news, it was enough to translate it from the English-language newspapers in Yokohama.
-However, the "Jiji Shinpo" made up its mind and contracted with Reuters, and other newspaper companies had no means to counter this.
+However, the "Jiji Shinpo" made up its mind and contracted with Reuters, but other newspaper companies had no means to counter this.
 So, what happened?

-In a company announcement on May 1, 1898, the "Jiji Shinpo" set forth "Sanctions on the Publication of Telegrams," and prohibited other newspaper companies from publishing Reuters telegrams or telegrams from Beijing obtained by the "Jiji Shinpo."
-Consequently, other newspaper companies had no choice but to either reprint news from the "Jiji Shinpo" or somehow manipulate the telegraph office to steal it midway.
+In a company announcement in the "Jiji Shinpo" dated May 1, 1898, they posted "Sanctions on the Publication of Telegrams," and the "Jiji Shinpo" prohibited other newspaper companies from publishing Reuters telegrams or telegrams from Beijing.
+Therefore, other newspaper companies had no choice but to either reprint news from the "Jiji Shinpo" or somehow manipulate the telegraph office to steal it midway.
 The "Jiji Shinpo" felt that if they had made up their minds and invested a large amount of money to contract, only to have it reprinted by other newspaper companies, it would be pointless.
-They said they would not permit such "immorality," would impose sanctions, and would resort to legal means.
-However, they stated that after 24 hours had passed since the publication of the "Jiji Shinpo," it was acceptable to publish it provided it was clearly stated as a reprint from the "Jiji Shinpo."
+They said they would not permit such "immorality," would impose sanctions, and would appeal to legal means.
+However, they stated that after 24 hours had passed since the publication of the "Jiji Shinpo," it was acceptable to publish it after clearly stating it was a reprint from the "Jiji Shinpo."

 Conflicts with Other Newspapers, Syndicates

-Just by looking at the pages, one can see that the "Jiji Shinpo" was superior in international news, but what did that superiority mean?
+Just looking at the pages, one can see that the "Jiji Shinpo" was superior in international news, but what did that superiority mean?
 Also, what conditions did the "Jiji Shinpo" overcome to realize the transmission of daily news?
-They were placed under completely different conditions than today's media, which dispatch correspondents to foreign countries to send news.
+They were placed under completely different conditions from today's media, which dispatch correspondents to foreign countries to send news.
 I believe the meaning of that is significant.

-International Reporting Under Harsh Conditions
+International Reporting Under Severe Conditions

-*Affiliations and job titles are as of the time this magazine was published.
+*Affiliations and titles are as of the time this magazine was published.